Riley Adams Player Props: Nationals vs. Mariners

 Riley Adams At The Plate

-- Adams is hitting .304 with three doubles, two triples, three home runs and six walks.
+- Adams is batting .304 with three doubles, two triples, three home runs and six walks.

-- He has scored a run in four of 16 games so far this year.
+- He has scored in four games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.